Hackstallion/pegasys/API_spec.md

                          }

 POST /api/matches/accept => Splices the requestor's username out of the acceptor's matchRequests array.
                             The latter must be logged in.
+(Not currently used by client.)
                    body: {
                           from_id: 'username',
                           to_id: 'username'